vlad-fresha/segfault-raub/README.md

 setSignal(EXCEPTION_BREAKPOINT, true);
 setSignal(SIGTRAP, true);

-setSignal(EXCEPTION_ALL, true) // this enables capturing every signal.
+// This enables capturing every signal on Windows. setSignal(EXCEPTION_ALL, true);
 ```

 On **Windows**, all the **Unix** signals are `null`, and the opposite is true.